khofstadter/bcmi.khofstadter.com/_posts/2020-11-01-listening-studies-analysis.md

 ---
 layout: post
 title: listening studies analysis
-categories: project-b
+categories: BCMI-2
-tags: [ongoing, project-b, analysis, no-neurofeedback]
+tags: [ongoing, BCMI-2, analysis, no-neurofeedback]
 author: tEdör
 comment: true
 ---
 <br>
-This project merges the analysis of the two previous listening studies ([1](/listening-study-2/),[2](/listening-study-1/)) and uses [RAWGraphs](https://rawgraphs.io/) to produce aesthetically pleasing and meaningful visual representation of data correlations and (possible) causal relations.
+This project analyses data from two online listening studies ([1](/listening-study-2/), [2](/listening-study-1/)) and uses [RAWGraphs](https://rawgraphs.io/) to produce aesthetic and meaningful visual representations of the data.

-Some insights from the first listening study will be disclosed in the PhD commentary.
-The completed project is planned to be published as an academic journal paper related to altered states of consciousness and music.
+A preliminary analysis of the first listening study is written up as a chapter in the submitted PhD commentary.
+The completed analysis is planned to be published as an academic paper.

-Screenshots of RAWGraphs in use:
+Some screenshots of RAWGraphs in use:

 ![](../assets/img/temp_belief-age.jpg)
 <br><br>